Home

 3. Stablecoins Remain the Main Liquidity Layer

 Stablecoins remain the central liquidity layer of crypto and DeFi.
-Total stablecoin market capitalization is still close to the $315 billion zone, even after a small short-term decline.
+Total stablecoin market capitalization is now around the $317–318 billion zone, with USDT and USDC still dominating the market.
 This matters because stablecoins are not only used for trading.
 They are increasingly used for collateral, payments, settlement, tokenization and cross-border transfers.

 5. Tokenized Real-World Assets Keep Expanding

 Real-world asset tokenization continues to expand, with on-chain tokenized assets now representing tens of billions of dollars.
-Tokenized Treasuries, institutional funds and private credit products show how DeFi can connect with traditional finance.
+Tokenized Treasuries, institutional funds, private credit and gold-backed tokens show how DeFi can connect with traditional finance.
 However, this growth also creates new risks around liquidity, legal claims, asset custody and concentration among large holders.

-Updated June 24, 2026 — Based on public market data, protocol documentation, security disclosures and recent DeFi regulatory developments.
+Updated July 1, 2026 — Based on public market data, protocol dashboards, security disclosures and recent crypto regulatory developments.

 DeFi Market Signal